medined/perl-5-by-example/perl_5_by_example/functions.md

 are essentially being called by value.
 The function can change the value of the variable, but only the function is affected.
 The rest of the program sees the old value.

-<H2><A name="Example: Using a List as a Function Parameter">Example: Using a
+## Example: Using a List as a Function Parameter

-List as a Function Parameter</A></H2>Now that you understand about the scope of variables, let's take another look at parameters.
+Now that you understand about the scope of variables, let's take another look at parameters.
 Since all parameters are passed to a function in one array, what if you need to pass both a scalar and an array to the same function?
 This next example shows you what happens.